 This method of workplace training is beneficial for both the mentee and the mentor, enabling them to simultaneously gain new skills.
 It also helps to increase employee engagement and loyalty.

-By adopting a mentoring program in you can create a learning and development lifecycle, employees who have previously been mentored will later become a mentor for another member of the team.
+By adopting a mentoring program, you can create a learning and development lifecycle at work.
+Employees who have previously been mentored will later become a mentor for another member of the team.
+And the cycle will continue as your team changes, but you’ll retain vital knowledge within your company.

 Learning in The Flow

-Although there are several challenges to this approach, it can be beneficial for remote employees, especially those working on different schedules from their team.
+While this approach has challenges, it benefits remote employees—especially those working different schedules than their team.
 Through this learning approach, employees may also be able to better internalise information.
 Familiarising themselves with the information when they need it, not through an overload of information.

 Ultimately, employers need to upskill their employees to support the objectives of the organisation.
 As an employer, it’s important for employers to define their company strategies and to keep planning ahead in order to see what skills will be in-demand.
 As we mentioned, employers should invest in their existing talent, rather than looking elsewhere.
 Consequently, this will have a positive impact on the business as a whole, and most importantly, employee wellbeing and satisfaction.